paramrathour/paramrathour.github.io/About Me/index.md

             <h3>Novels</h3>
             <p>I like reading novels with Harry Potter being my favourite.
 However, I haven't read a lot of books lately.
 I am planning to start reading again.</p>
             <h3>Music</h3>
             <p>I love listening to music.
-I have quite diverse interest ranging from Old Hindi songs to Contemporary English Songs.
+I have quite diverse interest ranging from Old Hindi Songs to Contemporary English Songs.
 My tastes vary a lot with my mood :P. Still, generally, I am more interested in cinematic music and soundtracks.</p>
             <ul>
                 <li><a href="https://youtu.be/o-ONVkhJVSA">G Minor Bach (Arr.
 Luo Ni)</a></li>
                 <li><a href="https://youtu.be/HEf_xrgmuRI">The Wolf And The Moon by BrunuhVille</a></li>